A Beautiful Day in Your Neighborhood

 - Easy access to academic buildings, The Hub, parking, Starbucks, a convenience store, Southside Dining, Skyline Fitness, and The Ridge.

 - A 24-hour service desk is in Piedmont.

-The Shenandoah Neighborhood is made up of the residents in Liberty Square, President's Park and Potomac Heights.
+The Shenandoah Neighborhood is made up of Liberty Square, Presidents Park, and Potomac Heights residence halls.
 Residents are a mix of upper-class and freshman students.
 Features include: